-Sprouting lentils at home is easy to do and they make a nutritious addition to sandwiches, salads, and wraps.
+Want to grow food but short on sunlight?
+Or garden space??
+Sprouting lentils at home is EASY!
+They’re a nutritious addition to sandwiches, salads, & wraps.

 Wondering which herbs to grow in your garden?
 This list will give you some ideas!
 Some are great for cooking, others for medicine, and many for both.